jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       download:
       link_url:
     text_block: >-
-      Thank you to all who attended and supported the Inaugural BEVY Leadership Awards Celebration in 2022!
-For a list of sponsors and a gallery of photos of the event, click the left side link.
+      Thank you to all who attended and supported the 2023 BEVY Leadership Awards Celebration!

       Beverly Willis Architecture Foundation brings attention to the work of